IBMDevConnect/travel-identify-source-destination/README.md

 ## Included Components
 * [Watson Knowledge Studio](https://console.bluemix.net/catalog/services/knowledge-studio): Build custom models to teach Watson the language of your domain.
-* [Watson Discovery](https://console.bluemix.net/catalog/services/discovery): A cognitive search and content analytics engine for applications to identify patterns, trends, and actionable insights.
+* [Watson Natural Language Understanding](https://console.bluemix.net/catalog/services/natural-language-understanding): A cognitive search and content analytics engine for applications to identify patterns, trends, and actionable insights.
-* [Compose for JanusGraph](https://console.bluemix.net/catalog/services/compose-for-janusgraph): JanusGraph is a scalable graph database optimized for storing and querying highly-interconnected data modeled as millions or billions of vertices and edges
+* [Watson Assistant](https://console.bluemix.net/catalog/services/watson-assistant-formerly-conversation): With the IBM Watson Assistant service, you can build a solution that understands natural-language input and uses machine learning to respond to customers in a way that simulates a conversation between humans.

 # Steps